 During the treatment of Lyme disease or cancer, the system can become very toxic.
-We previously discussed specific IVs, herbs, and supplements as common detoxification aids.
-We also recommend looking into infrared saunas, detox baths, colonics, chlorine dioxide enemas, and coffee enemas to detox your body.
+Specific IVs, herbs, and supplements are common detoxification aids.
+Looking into infrared saunas, detox baths, colonics, chlorine dioxide enemas, and coffee enemas to detox your body can also prove to be benifical.
 Michelle found that using various types of detoxification treatments were a huge aid in her recovery.
-She noticed that when she did an enema or a colonic directly after receiving IV treatment (especially an open colonic), she experienced a drastic decrease in her symptoms.
+She noticed that when she did an enema or a colonic directly after receiving IV treatment, she experienced a drastic decrease in her symptoms.
 During your consultation with LCS, we can go over what to specifically put in a detox bath or how to do a certain type of enema, and walk you through the detoxification process.

 It is important to rotate different brands of probiotics and antifungals to constantly introduce different strains to the gut and immune system, and also help prevent fungal resistance.
 When the flora is unbalanced, the immune system receives the wrong messages, which can cause the gut to become a potential source of autointoxication.
 Getting tested to see if your flora is balanced will help determine which probiotic, antifungal, or antiparasitic supports your body may need